- Last updated:

 Please note: Vehicles that do not have current registration must be parked on privately owned property.
 Permission is required from the property owner.

 To report an abandoned vehicle, please email firstname.lastname@example.org.
 Please include:

 - a description of the vehicle including colour

 - registration number (where possible)

 - the specific location to help locate the vehicle.

-Please note: Council does not manage vehicles on main roads.
+Please note: Council does not manage vehicles on main roads (State controlled roads).
 Please contact the Department of Transport and Main Roads.